MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/azure-stack-backup-infrastructure-backup-tzl.md

 ---
 title: Recover data in Azure Stack with Infrastructure Backup Service - MDC
 description: Learn how to back up and restore configuration and service data in Azure Stack using the Infrastructure Backup Service.
-For Modular Data Centers (MDC).
+For a Modular Data Center (MDC).
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim